-When people think of Hawaii, images of picturesque beaches immediately come to mind.
-But there are plenty of things to do in Honolulu beyond surfing.
+When people think of Hawai‘i, images of picturesque beaches immediately come to mind.
+But there are plenty of things to do in Honolulu and throughout the entire state beyond just surfing.
 Centuries of history and natural marvels have left trails of adventure across the state.
 Historical landmarks await for curious minds eager to taste another side of island life.

 Historical Landmarks